 As far as most modern styles go, there are some that just stick around forever.
 Of course, trends come and go, some with more success than others – just look at the early 90’s!
 But there are some fashion moments that landed in history and just haven’t ever gone away.
 These are known as classic, timeless looks, which fare just as well now as they did when they were first invented.
 One such look is the androgynous look, which first reared its genderless head during the mid-seventies and has gone on to be a major fashion fixture in nearly every decade since.
 So, what exactly does it mean?
 Well, someone who is androgynous is said to outwardly possess both male and female characteristics.
 Regarding fashion, androgyny can work both ways, either a woman dressing in men’s clothes or men using fashion to make themselves look more feminine.
 David Bowie was a pioneer of the androgynous fashion movement, paving the way for thousands more like him.
 Annie Lennox was also a master of androgynous fashion, known for her cropped hair and suits – something that was relatively unseen on women of that time.
 So if you want to blur the fashion lines between men’s and women’s clothing, just wear should you begin?
 Here are some easy ways you can add a touch of androgyny to your closet.

 We don’t even realize it, but so many items of clothing we already wear can be classified as unisex.
 A long-sleeved, collared shirt is a perfect example of this, and can be dressed up or down.
 It doesn’t really matter if you buy your shirt from the men’s section or the women’s.
 But, be aware that women’s shirts are tailored slightly differently to men’s – usually, they are smaller on the shoulders and are nipped in slightly at the waist.
 So, with that in mind, you may want to buy the size up from what you normally get, to really nail that androgynous look.
 The kind of shirt you buy depends on whether you want to look smart, or if you are going for a more casual vibe.
 Crisp evening shirts are great for a night out or some kind of formal event, whereas a plaid shirt is a great daytime look.
 If your plaid shirt is baggy, pair it with a pair of tight jeans or trousers – androgyny is a partnership between male and female clothing, so there’s no need to cover up your whole figure just to create this look.
+Additionally, if you’re looking for collared shirts or even turtleneck sweaters (for me), be sure to check out The Gear Hunt.

 Loose fit jeans